epam/solidity-bootcamp/README.md

 - Display in MetaMask wallet
 - Write unit tests with Hardhat, Mocha and Chai

-### § Session Remote Networks
+### § Session Remote Networks _2022-04-12 Tue 14:30_

-- Deploy and interact with a remote public network
+- Deploy and interact with a local and remote public network
 - Testnet and mainnet
-- Setting a wallet up with Metamask
+- Setting a wallet up with Metamask/Fuji
 - Use Faucets to fund your account
 - Kovan Faucet <https://ethdrop.dev/>
 - Create a new account, public and private keyes